chericito/mobohubb-docs/docs/SECURITY/multi-factor-authentication-mfa.md

 **You’re all set!**

 MFA is now successfully integrated into your security routine.
-Enjoy the added protection for your Mobohubb account.
+Enjoy the added protection for your mobohubb account.